Knullebol/2AMC15-group-2/README.md

 In order to replicate the results of the experiments, three files were created.

-By running `python :experiment_1_hyperparams.py" --agent_type (dqn / dueling_dqn)`, the experiments on the hyperparameters can be done.
+By running `python "experiment_1_hyperparams.py" --agent_type [dqn / dueling_dqn]`, the experiments on the hyperparameters can be replicated.
-By running `python :experiment_1_rewards.py" --agent_type (dqn / dueling_dqn)`, the experiments on the different rewards systems can be done.
+By running `python "experiment_2_rewards.py" --agent_type [dqn / dueling_dqn]`, the experiments on the different rewards systems can be replicated.
-By running `python :experiment_1_locations.py" --agent_type (dqn / dueling_dqn)`, the experiments on the different locations can be done.
+By running `python "experiment_3_locations.py" --agent_type [dqn / dueling_dqn]`, the experiments on the different locations can be replicated.

 These experiments support the use of MLflow (https://mlflow.org/).
 By running `mlflow ui` in a different terminal, the full experiment setup can be accessed.
-In the case that the experiments fail due to a faulty URI, simply removing the 'mlruns' directory inside the project and rerunning should fix the issue.
+In the case that the experiments fail due to a faulty URI, simply removing the `mlruns` directory inside the project and rerunning should fix the issue.